artifacthealth/tsreflect/README.md

 <a name=resolve />
 ### resolve(entityName)
 Finds the symbol for the given entity name in the global scope.
-If a global symbol with the given name cannot be found, undefined is returned.
+If a global symbol with the given name cannot be found, an exception is thrown.

 __Parameters__
 * entityName `string`  - The global entity name to resolve.